Rat Memorial Ideas

 You may know that at Rattie Ratbags, we recently lost our old girl Moira.
-Many rat owners find themselves in the same position as us, and have to make a difficult choice about what to do with your rat after death.
+Many rat owners find themselves in the same position as us, having to make a difficult choice about what to do with your rat after death.
 Burying her at home wasn’t an option for us, as we live in a rented property.
 Owners without gardens sometimes opt to bury their rats in pots, but this wasn’t something we liked the idea of.
-Cremation is offered by most vets, but usually this means a group cremation.
+Cremation is offered by most vets, but usually, this means a group cremation.
 To get ashes back, a solo cremation can be very expensive (at our vets, this was nearly £200, whereas the standard option was just £15), so again, is not an option for lots of owners.
 If like us, you don’t have the ashes or a burial site for your rat, you might want to look into other memorial ideas.

 If you’ve recently lost your pet, we hope you can find a way to remember them that you like.
-After Moira’s passing, we looked at a lot of options, and thought our findings might help others.
+After Moira’s passing, we looked at a lot of options and thought our findings might help others.

 If you have good pictures of your lost rat, you could have some custom artwork made.
 Pencil sketches or paintings can make lovely pieces.
 Your rat is remembered in a way that is beautiful, and you get ratty art to add to your home.
 There are lots of artists who offer pet portraits if you look around on Facebook and Etsy.
 Art by Anna is very popular, and we also recommend Joshua’s Pawtraits (he’s a friend of the Rattie Ratbags humans).
 Anna also offers custom hanging hearts (we have some for Christmas tree decorations) and boxes, which could perhaps be used to store ashes.

 There are lots of options for rat figurines out there.
-You could just look out for a toy or ornament that looks like your rats, or you could have a custom one made.
+You could just lookout for a toy or ornament that looks like your rats, or you could have a custom one made.
 There are lots of options, depending on your budget.